Even those who say they don't like Spinach - this stuff is lick the plate good.

 - Sprinkle in the flour and stirring constantly, cook until absorbed into the oil, 30 to 45 seconds.

-- Slowly whisk in the milk and evaporated milk and cook, scraping any of the residual cooked flour from the bottom of the pan.
+- Slowly whisk in the milk and cook, scraping any of the residual cooked flour from the bottom of the pan.

 - Stir in the chicken base, bring to a simmer and cook until thickened, 2 to 4 minutes.

-- Add the spinach and simmer until tender, 3 to 4 minutes.
+- Add the spinach and simmer until warmed and tender, 3 to 4 minutes.

 - Add the salt, pepper and nutmeg.